 - Through foundational research programs in CISE and ENG, outcomes from NSF investments in advanced wireless over the last decade have enabled 5G deployments capable of delivering multigigabit-per-second (Gbps) bandwidth to individual wireless users.
 Continued investments in advancing these frontiers are focused on developing advanced technologies to support ultra-low latencies of the order of sub-milliseconds while simultaneously connecting hundreds of millions of devices.
-NSF foundational research programs are also investing in technologies beyond 5G systems, developing more efficient uses of spectrum bands, higher-order spectrum, spectrum sharing, sensing using wireless communications, and novel codes for highly-efficient device-todevice communications as well as improving resilience and security of wireless networks.
-These investments will continue to support the foundations of U.S. leadership in advanced wireless R&D. - In FY 2023, in partnership with the Department of Defense (DOD) Undersecretary of Defense for Research and Engineering (OUSD (R&E)), the National Institute of Standards and Technology (NIST), and nine industry partners, NSF will continue to support the RINGS program; laying the groundwork for next-generation wireless connections that will enable faster service; resiliency to natural disasters, malicious attacks, and service interruptions; and broader access to wireless connectivity for people across the U.S. - In FY 2023, NSF will continue to support the Spectrum and Wireless Innovation enabled by Future Technologies (SWIFT) program with emphasis on miniaturized efficient low-cost hardware, innovations on radio-frequency (RF)/analog and hardware security, distributed machine learning, spectrum sharing, wireless-enabled smart manufacturing, and beyond-5G wireless components and systems. - In FY 2023, NSF will support, in collaboration with DOD OUSD (R&E), use-inspired research on 5G security through a track of the Convergence Accelerator, Securely Operating Through 5G Infrastructure.
-The goal of this track is to enhance end devices and/or augment 5G infrastructure to enable military, government, and critical infrastructure operators to have the capability to operate through public 5G networks, while meeting security and resilience requirements. - In FY 2023, NSF will support research on advanced sensing and communication technologies under water.
-Research will focus on new technologies addressing the challenges of communications and sensing to support underwater and under-ice science missions, which see increasing needs of advanced technologies given the importance of the ocean and polar regions and their roles in climate change and economic development. - In FY 2023 NSF will continue its support for the NSF AI Institute for Edge Computing Leveraging Next-generation Networks (Athena) and the NSF AI Institute for Future Edge Networks and Distributed Intelligence (AI-Edge).
-Athena will focus on developing edge computing with groundbreaking AI functionality while keeping complexity and costs under control.
-AI-Edge will leverage the synergies between networking and AI to design future generations of wireless edge networks that are highly efficient, reliable, robust, and secure. - NSF investments in fundamental advanced wireless research will be in synergy with the National Center for Wireless Spectrum Research (SII-Center) program under the Spectrum Innovation Initiative (SII) which also invests in the National Radio Dynamic Zones (SII-NRDZ) program.
-SII-NRDZ is an interdisciplinary program that seeks to foster collaborations among stakeholders to advance the use of dynamic spectrum sharing.
+Moreover, NSF foundational research programs coupled with investments by TIP in use-inspired and translational research are also investing in technologies beyond 5G systems, developing more efficient uses of spectrum bands, higher-order spectrum, spectrum sharing, sensing using wireless communications, and novel codes for highly-efficient device-to-device communications as well as improving resilience and security of wireless networks.
+These investments will continue to support the foundations of U.S. leadership in advanced wireless R&D. - In FY 2024, in partnership with the Department of Defense (DOD) Undersecretary of Defense for Research and Engineering (OUSD (R&E)), the National Institute of Standards and Technology (NIST), and nine industry partners, NSF will continue to support the RINGS program, laying the groundwork for next-generation wireless connections that will enable faster service; resiliency to natural disasters, malicious attacks, and service interruptions; and broader access to wireless connectivity for people across the U.S. - In FY 2024, NSF will support, in collaboration with DOD OUSD (R&E), use-inspired research on 5G security through a track of the Convergence Accelerator, Securely Operating Through 5G Infrastructure.
+The goal of this track is to enhance end devices and/or augment 5G infrastructure to enable military, government, and critical infrastructure operators to have the capability to operate through public 5G networks, while meeting security and resilience requirements. - In FY 2024 NSF will continue its support for the NSF AI Institute for Edge Computing Leveraging Next-generation Networks (Athena) and the NSF AI Institute for Future Edge Networks and Distributed Intelligence (AI-Edge).
+Athena focuses on developing edge computing with groundbreaking AI functionality while keeping complexity and costs under control.
+AI-Edge leverages the synergies between networking and AI to design future generations of wireless edge networks that are highly efficient, reliable, robust, and secure. - NSF investments in fundamental advanced wireless research will be in synergy with the National Center for Wireless Spectrum Research (SII-Center) program under the Spectrum Innovation

+Initiative (SII) which also invests in the National Radio Dynamic Zones (SII-NRDZ) program.
+SII-NRDZ is an interdisciplinary program that seeks to foster collaborations among stakeholders to advance the use of dynamic spectrum sharing for the enhancement of active electromagnetic spectrum management efforts at NSF's major research facilities and platforms.